 Your brain is remarkable.
-It’s comprised of hundreds of billions of individual cells that are constantly receiving and transmitting information about your body and its place within your environment.
+It’s comprised of hundreds of billions of individual cells.
+Each of them is constantly receiving and transmitting information about your body and its place within your environment.
 The sum of all this activity is what you perceive as your personal human experience.
 Put more simply, the health and activity level of your brain determines who you are as a person.

 In order for your brain to be healthy and perform its job at a level that allows you to enjoy life, each one of your individual brain cells needs to be healthy and maintain proper communication with it’s neighbors.
-Therefore, if you are to keep your brain healthy as you age, it is important to understand the three requisite factors of a healthy brain cell: oxygen, nutrition, and activation.
+Therefore, if you are to keep your brain healthy as you age, it is important to do one thing.
+You must understand the three requisite factors of a healthy brain cell.
+The three factors are oxygen, nutrition, and activation.
 Without the right amount or quality of any of these factors it becomes impossible for your brain to efficiently perform the countless functions that make you you.

 Study after study has shown that regular purposeful movement whether it be weight-lifting, running, yoga, dancing, or Tai Chi can help keep your brain functioning at high levels and even lower your risk of developing neurodegenerative diseases such as Alzheimer’s, Parkinson’s, dementia, and more.

 There are many times that the insult to our brains and nervous systems require professional intervention.
 Chiropractic examinations, adjustments, and protocols beginning at birth and throughout life can assess the function of the nervous system and spinal column to correct imbalances, restore proper function and optimize well-being.